rhyslwells/Data-Archive/content/standardised/Data Warehouse.md

 [[Data Storage]]

-Metadata/[[Documentation]]: Information about the data, including definitions and transformation rules, aiding in data management.
+Metadata/[[Documentation & Meetings]]: Information about the data, including definitions and transformation rules, aiding in data management.

 Access Tools: Tools for querying and analyzing data, such as SQL clients and business intelligence tools.